 So how can you give the gift of time to a writer?

 There are different ways to make a writer happy by giving them time.
 One way to do this is to give them a writer’s retreat.
 This can be as simple as a weekend getaway at the coast where they can write in peace and quiet.

 Another way to give a writer the gift of time is to make everyday household work easier for them.
 Perhaps introduce them to a good cleaning service?
 They can save loads of time if they don’t need to worry about cleaning the house.
-Or perhaps buy them that time-efficient, fancy new Dyson to replace that old dysfunctional, noise-making vacuum cleaner they may still have sitting in the closet.

 2. A Classy Pen